 Child support was assigned to the State of Wisconsin, including arrearages.
-If current child support was collected, \$50.00 was passed through to the family and disregarded as income in the AFDC grant determination.

-Under W-2, as a condition of eligibility, all parents in the W-2 Group are required by law to assign to the state all child support payments paid or accrued while the W-2 Group is in a W-2 T, CSJ; or CMC placement when the individual in a CMC placement previously received AFDC, W-2, or CTS payments.
+If current child support was collected, \$50.00 was passed through to the family and disregarded as income in the AFDC grant determination. required by law to assign to the state all child support payments paid or accrued while the W-2 Group is in a W-2 T, CSJ; or CMC placement when the individual in a CMC placement previously received AFDC, W-2, or CTS payments.